 The Tree-maps lets you view the same data in a visual format.

-The source/medium category lets you drill down into the traffic further to few the specific sources, eg; which search engine, which social platform, which referral site.
+The source/medium category lets you drill down into the traffic further to few of the specific sources, eg; which search engine, which social platform, which referral site.

 The referrals category lets you view the referral websites.
 This is any website that has a link to your website, or may have featured a press release or advert.